 “I want to build creative, artistic, and participatory spaces that call for deep and critical engagement with technology.” —Salome Asega, Artist and Ford Foundation Tech Fellow

-During the month of August, we are sharing a series of stories from three artists whose creativity and innovation are leading the way:
+Below, discover stories from three artists whose creativity and innovation are leading the way:

 Take Stephanie Dinkins for example: A 2018 Sundance New Frontier Story Lab fellow and 2018 trust resident at Eyebeam, Stephanie is an artist interested in creating platforms for ongoing dialog about artificial intelligence as it intersects the proliferation of knowledge(s), opportunity, and our future histories.
 She is particularly driven to work with communities of color to develop AI literacy and co-create more inclusive, equitable artificial intelligence.